 There are very important visa considerations that international students joining the IntM in Global Markets, Local Creativities need to take account of and act upon to ensure that they have the correct visas and permissions for undertaking all of the programme’s periods of mobility.
-We strongly recommend finding what visa arrangements are needed for all mobility periods before arriving in Glasgow.
+We strongly advise that you find out before arriving in Glasgow what the various visa requirements are for all mobility periods.